 The more heat that your property needs, the bigger the water source required.
 Water source heat pumps really need a lake or river adjacent to your property and permission to use this for your heat pump source.
 If the water source is not sufficient, then the WSHP will reduce the temperature of the water and the system will not run efficiently.
 In extreme circumstances, this could even cause the water to freeze.

 Is your property compatible with a water source heat pump?

-Not only must your property be near a sufficient water supply, you will also need enough space to lay piping from the building to the water.
+Not only must your property be near a sufficient water supply, but you will also need enough space to lay piping from the building to the water.

 Internally, you will have to provide space for the system’s compressor.
 As these make a low humming noise, it’s preferable that these are located where they will cause minimum annoyance.

 Is your existing heating system compatible with a water source heat pump?